 PostingsSep 1940 - volunteered for 11 Cdo.
 Mar 1941- arrive Middle East - 'C' Bn Layforce Aug 1941- 11 Cdo absorbed into ME Cdo Jan 1943 - volunteered for SAS Mar 1943 - posted to D Sqn - promoted Sgt - D Sqn becomes SBS.

-The circumstances of the death of Pte.
-Pemberton are not known by this archive.
+The circumstances of the death of Private Hugh Pemberton are not known to this archive.

 Lance Corporal Postello was a Spanish volunteer who served in 'D' Bn., Layforce.
 He was reported missing on 2 June 1941 during operations in Crete.
 He was later found to have been taken prisoner of war and transported to Stalag 383 at Hohenfels, Bavaria.